-Nafion is most generally utilized for membranes.
-The Nafion depends on fluid water to humidify the membrane at low temperatures.
-It is suitable at low temperatures below 80°C but at a temperature above 80°C, the membrane becomes dry.
-The solution for this problem is using Polybenzimidazole (PBI), Phosphoric Acid which allows the membrane to be used without water management and overcomes the problem of no feasibility of using Nafion membrane.
-According to [73], using PBI for membranes helps to increase power density and efficiency.
-Not only this but it can overcome water management issues when the Nafion is used.
-According to authors in references [74-80], the protic ionic liquids and protic organic ionic plastic crystals, allow using membranes at 100-200°C which are required to operate PEMFCs at intermediate temperatures.
-The Thermogravimetric Analysis (TGA) curves in Figure 20 illustrate the thermal stability and decomposition behaviour of various membrane materials compared to the benchmark Nafion 117 membrane.
+Nafion is most generally utilized for membrane.
+The Nafion depends on fluid water to humidify the membrane at low temperature.
+It is suitable at low temperature below 80°C but at a temperature above 80°C, the membrane becomes dry.
+The solution for this problem is using Polybenzimidazole (PBI), or Phosphoric Acid which allows the membrane to use without water management and come over the problem of no feasibility of using Nafion membrane.
+According to [73], using PBI for membrane help to increase power density and efficiency.
+Not only this but it can overcome of water management issue when the Nafion is used.
+While according to authors in references [74-80], the protic ionic liquids and protic organic ionic plastic crystal, allow using membrane at 100-200°C which are required to operate PEMFCs at intermediate temperature.
+The Thermogravimetric Analysis (TGA) curves in Figure 20 illustrate the thermal stability and decomposition behavior of various membrane materials compared to the benchmark Nafion 117 membrane.